Climb Gran Paradiso – Early June 2020

 This is our very early season course which often means impressively good snow cover on the glaciers, less crevassing and quieter conditions in the huts and on the summit ridge of the Paradiso.
 The early season snow can make the ascent tougher however as snow is often encountered below the hut itself and, if there is not a trail on the glacier, breaking a new one can be hard work!
 However, for the fit and well prepared, the rewards are huge with an wonderful pristine feel to the high mountains and a more adventurous feel to the ascent…

-- Spend an enjoyable long weekend in the high alpine mountains & climb the Gran Paradiso (4061m)
+- Spend an enjoyable 3 days in the high alpine mountains & climb the Gran Paradiso (4061m)

 - Complete some quality alpine training & develop your mountaineering, glacier travel & rope work skills